ChesterWOV-DPY/pyspl/docs/source/quickstart.rst

    play.save('./play.spl')

-You should then run the following command in your terminal/command prompt (if you haven't yet):
+You should then install the latest version of `zmbc's SPL interpreter <https://github.com/zmbc/shakespearelang>`_, which is written in Python (if you haven't yet):

 .. tabs::

-   .. group-tab:: Unix (Mac/Linux)
+   .. group-tab:: Mac / Linux

       .. code-block:: console